DebugBundle

 5. Stripe webhook updates your organization's entitlements

-The upgrade is effective immediately after payment.
+The paid upgrade is effective immediately after payment.

 Shared Allowances